 Anitschkow added around 2% cholesterol to normal rabbit diets.
 He reported that this increased blood cholesterol concentration within days – from the normal range of ~1 mmol/L to an astonishing ~50 mmol/L (a 5,000% increase).
 It took only a few weeks for the rabbits to develop atherosclerosis under this extreme condition.
 For comparison, high cholesterol in the human starts around 6 mmol/L.

 Using rabbits to model humans in dietary studies overlooks an important difference between these mammals.
 Rabbits are herbivores and, there is no cholesterol in any plant matter.
 Therefore, dietary cholesterol is unknown to the evolutionary biology of rabbits, and they have not evolved an efficient mechanism to eliminate dietary sources.
 The result is that blood cholesterol in the cholesterol-fed rabbit reaches uncontrollable levels, and it should be no surprise that problems would arise from that.
 Surely, increasing anything else by 5,000% would too.

 Which makes the obvious point that all animals (including us) would be healthier if they ate a diet appropriate to their evolutionary biology.
 The controversy for humans is that we have become so displaced from our evolutionary environment that we no longer know what our natural diet is.
-We can expect, however, that it wouldn’t include man-made processed food, refined grains, plant oils and purified sugar – the ‘foods of commerce’.
+We can expect, however, that it wouldn’t include man-made processed food, refined grains, plant oils and purified sugar – the ‘foods of commerce’ (W Price).

 Does cholesterol cause atherosclerosis and CVD in humans?